yegor256/blog/_posts/2019/sep/2019-09-17-be-unhappy-to-be-happy.md

 larger than unhappiness or depression---read what happened to the poor mice in the [Universe 25](https://curiosity.com/topics/universe-25-began-as-a-mice-paradise-but-ended-as-a-nightmare-curiosity/) experiment.

+{% quote Tech people don’t struggle enough, life doesn’t challenge us as much as we need. %}

 What is the solution?
 Listen to what [Frank T. McAndrew](https://en.wikipedia.org/wiki/Francis_T._McAndrew)